EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 Sophisticated customer relationship management tools like Microsoft Dynamics can be applied across the organization, not just as part of external sales.
 Integrating the CRM across the client's lifecycle will improve retention and increase new sales.

-Additional customer relationship management examples include leveraging your platform to:
+Additional customer relationship management examples

 • Keep client data consistent